Eugène Burnand: Artistic career, 1886 to 1921

 Before he moved back to Switzerland in 1903 so his family could re-establish their Swiss roots, many other religious works were completed such as "Jésus à Béthanie (Jesus at Bethany)", "L'Invitation au festin (Invitation to the Feast)" and "L'Homme de douleur (Man of sorrow)".
 The location in which he chose to live back in his native Switzerland was the village of Hauterive, close to Neuchatêl, in a large old house with a terrace with old trees, a setting that provided all the backdrops he needed for his "Les Paraboles" project, that took him most of the four years he spent there.
 It became a book of thirty-two parables illustrated by 76 paintings, drawings and sketches.
 It was first published in 1908 in French, later in German, and an English edition in 1948.
 This book and the pictures from it made him well known, and were very widely used by religious organisations in Europe and throughout the world and can still be found today.
 The pictures are characterised by uniquely individual people showing the emotion and gravitas of the stories, which he achieved by once again using models from the people in his locality and often his wife Julia for the females required.
 He believed that religious messages in art should depict everyday people showing their humanity.
 A web facsimile of his "Parables" in English is available.
 He also completed the large canvas, "La Voie Douloureuse (Via Dolorosa)" while at Hauterive.

 He moved back to Paris with his family in 1907 and it remained his main base until his death.
 The war years 1914-18 were spent back at Seppey, and there were many trips in the furtherance of painting projects to locations such as Monpellier, Marseille and Assisi where worked on the pictures for the book Little Flowers of St. Francis.
-He painted "Le samedi saint (Holy Saturday)" 1907-8, and prepared the cartoons for one of his most important works, the stained glass windows of the "Sermon on the Mount" 1910 in the Reformed church at Herzogenbuchsee, near Berne.
+He painted "Le samedi saint (Holy Saturday)" 1907-8, and prepared the cartoons for one of his most important works, the stained glass windows of the "Sermon on the Mount" 1910 in the Reformed church at Herzogenbuchsee, near Bern.
 His series "Types vaudois" at this time, portraits of regional characters of Vaud, probably set the style for his later military types.
 His last large canvas "Labour dans le Jorat" was done at Seppey in 1915 but was destroyed in a fire at Lausanne in early 1916.
 He had repainted the canvas within a year.